micahroberson/robots-generator/readme.md

 - URL: Your website's URL (required, used for sitemap reference).
 - Out: The destination path and filename.
 - Callback: Function to execute upon completion (parameters are 'error' and 'file').
+- Sitemap: Filename or path to be appended to URL.
+Defaults to 'sitemap.xml'

 Allow and Disallow can be an array, a string or null (not added to the file).
 Defaults are shown below: